streetlegithub/streetle.xyz-old/irl.md

 I am  |~ ̸̢̲̙͍͖̮̯̄̎̈́~| years old

 ## Any siblings?
 I have 1 half brother and 1 half sister.
-I still call them brother and sister though <3 My sister is 14
-My brother is 5
+I still call them brother and sister though <3 <br> My sister is 14 <br> My brother is 5